Our purpose is to spread the Good News.

 Seafarer Box Collection

-Seafarers Boxes: FUMC MC provides gift boxes for crewmembers on vessels visiting the Port of Houston during the Christmas season.
-Items in the boxes include: pencils, paper, personal grooming items, socks, treats, etc. Help make the holiday season a little brighter!
+FUMCMC provides gift boxes for crew members on vessels visiting the Port of Houston during the Christmas season.
+Items in the boxes include: pencils, paper, personal grooming items, socks, ball caps, scarves, treats, etc. Help make the holiday season a little brighter!
+Each box and contents costs $15/each.
+Donations can be made thru the collection plate marked Seafarers.

-The United Methodist Committee on Relief (UMCOR) is a non-profit 501(c) 3 organization dedicated to alleviating human suffering around the globe.
+The United Methodist Committee on Relief (UMCOR) is dedicated to alleviating human suffering around the globe.
 UMCOR’s work reaches people in more than 80 countries, including the United States.
 We provide humanitarian relief when war, conflict, or natural disaster disrupt life to such an extent that communities are unable to recover on their own.
+Partnering with other local organizations to help victims of natural disasters recover and rebuild their homes and lives so that they “own their recovery”.

-UMCOR is a ministry of The United Methodist Church, and our goal is to assist the most vulnerable persons affected by crisis or chronic need without regard to their race, religion, gender, or sexual orientation.
+UMCOR is a ministry of The United Methodist Church, and our goal is to assist the most vulnerable persons affected by crisis or chronic need without regard to their race or religion.
 We believe all people have God-given worth and dignity.

 While UMCOR cooperates with other aid organizations to extend our reach, our most important partners are the people we serve.
 We are confident that successful solutions to emergency or chronic conditions begin with the affected population.
 UMCOR provides these survivors not only temporary relief but long-term education, training, and support.